 A year or two after this epiphany, I introduced my wife to hunting’s wonder, and she too embraced this unique and ancient life.

 In 2007 we decided we could no longer endure the crowded, polluted, cynical, and materialistic Denver Metro area.
-We picked up and moved to Montana to find a deeper connection with the land and ourselves.
+We picked up and moved to the Northern Rocky Mountains to find a deeper connection with the land and ourselves.
 While it sounds a bit New-Age, or recycled Hippie (I am neither), and we are both grounded in science and reality, there are few words which can describe the mental and physical transformation from suburban shoppers to rural semi-subsistence hunters, gathers, and livestock raisers.
 We’re better for it, too.

 In 2017, we decided to merge our love for hunting with our love for writing and publishing.
 We founded LocaCarnivore Hunter Magazine to share this more natural existence with others, but we wanted to do it in an authentic, independent, and enthusiastic way.